getwrench/open_mustang/README.md

     ```

 ### State
-- A class annotated with `screenState`
+- An abstract class annotated with `screenState`
 - State name should start with `$`
 - Fields of the class must be `Model` classes